 Both local governments have some part of their jurisdiction located within a floodplain.
-As mentioned above, according to GIS analysis conducted by SGRC Staff, Approximately 53.2 percent of Ware County's total area is within a flood zone, and approximately 17.9 percent of the City of Waycross is within a flood zone.
+As mentioned above, according to GIS analysis conducted by SGRC Staff, approximately 53.2 percent of Ware County's total area is within a flood zone, and approximately 17.9 percent of the City of Waycross is within a flood zone.
+The City of Waycross is arranged in a denser development pattern and therefore may be more susceptible to a larger quantity of structures and essential facilities to be affected by floods.
 No other differences between the two jurisdictions in this regard have been determined.

-G. General Overall HRV Summary of Flood Events And their Impact On the Community:
+G. General overall HRV Summary of flood events and their impact on the community: